ndhorton/rb120/notes/rb129/definitions/inheritance_encapsulation_polymorphism_definitions.md

 **Definition**

-* Encapsulation is hiding pieces of functionality from the rest of the code base.
-Encapsulation separates interface from implementation
+* Encapsulation is hiding pieces of functionality from the rest of the code base, exposing interfaces and hiding implementations
 * Encapsulation is hiding the internal representation of an object from client code.
 Encapsulation lets us only expose the methods and properties that users of the object need to access.

 **Implementation**

-* In Ruby, encapsulation is achieved by the creation of objects.
+* In Ruby, encapsulation is achieved by the creation of objects and exposing interfaces (methods) to interact with those objects
 * Objects can encapsulate state via their instance variables
 * Objects expose interfaces through which the rest of the program (including other objects) can interact with them.
 An object's interface is its public instance methods
 * Method access control encapsulates implementation details, a class's private and protected methods, and only exposes attributes and methods through a public interface: the class's public methods